Tarrasch/ravens-test/README.markdown

 consider a filter as "smarter" and hence having less punishment the larger *sz* is.

-An example on how this works.
-In the fifth image, you filter on the property-value subset `{('circle', 'circle'), ('square', 'square'), ('cross', 'cross')}` in the right direction.
+This works great in the fifth image, you filter on the property-value subset `{('circle', 'circle'), ('square', 'square'), ('cross', 'cross')}` in the right direction.
 Here `('circle', 'circle')` represents a property-value tuple.
 The properties don't need to be distinct.
 For example in the diagonal direction the subset is `{('line', 'v0'), ('line', 'v90')}`.
 In human text this can be interpreted as "The line parts of either rotation don't change on diagonal transitions".
-The arbitrarily looking properties and values are taken from my representation.
+The properties and values I used in this paragraph are taken from my representation of the fifth image.

 # Part 2 - A researchers point of view

+## Ablation experiments

+Luckily, the structure of my program is suitable for ablation experiments.
+In the files `src/pool/{selectors,modifiers,selectorfilter}.py`, each `yield` statement corresponds to one way of reasoning and can be commented out.
+Also, you can drop the number of compositions you do for the transformation filters, that means the program can only do single-step transformations.

 [pyyaml]: http://pypi.python.org/pypi/PyYAML